 Born in 1483 in Eisleben, Germany, Martin Luther has received a Master of Arts degree at the University of Erfurt, and then dropped out of law school to become a monk.
 A pilgrimage to Rome has only intensified his brooding doubts and fears.
 Now, after years of frustrated seeking, the young monk has just broken through to the bold new insight that will define his life mission: faith, not works, absolves sins; salvation is ours through God’s grace alone.

-Taken from Renegade, Andrea Grosso Ciponte and Dacia Palmerino’s new graphic biography, this sample chapter depicts Luther’s first forays into the conflict that would define the sixteenth century.
+Taken from Renegade, Andrea Grosso Ciponte and Dacia Palmerino’s graphic biography, this sample chapter depicts Luther’s first forays into the conflict that would define the sixteenth century.